dasAtRagedy/NateAI/readme.md

 - Saved and reusable conversation history
 - Rich markdown support
 - Does not rely on REPL
+- Does not run as a service in the background

 ## Goals

 - [x] save messages
 - [x] save conversations
-- [x] use cached messages to respond to known prompts
+- [x] **use cached messages to respond to known prompts**
 - [ ] retrieve a list of saved conversations
 - [ ] change saved conversation directory from cli (optional)
 - [ ] insert messages from specified conversation